12 Nutrient Transfer During Pregnancy

 Severe iron deficiency in pregnancy impacts the development of the brain and nervous system.
 The long-term consequences are learning disabilities, reduced language ability, reduced fine-motor skills, and limited emotional control.

-Iodine had been a problem nutrient during pregnancy in the past and is still a problem in developing countries.
-Before the introduction of iodine landlocked areas of the US such as the the Great Lakes, Appalachians, and Northwestern regions had a high prevalence of iodine deficiency.
-The reason was that the soil of the landlocked area didn not contain much iodine and as a result the food produced did not provide much iodine either.
-This areas were called the goiter belt because many people had visibly enlarged thyroids called a goiter due to iodine deficiency. starting in 1924 iodized salt is available for purchase and today iodine deficiency is rare in the USA.
+Iodine was a problem nutrient during pregnancy in the past, and is still a problem in developing countries.
+Before the introduction of iodine, landlocked areas of the US such as the Great Lakes, Appalachians, and Northwestern regions had a high prevalence of iodine deficiency.
+This was because the soil of these areas did not contain much iodine, and thus the food produced did not provide much iodine either.
+These areas were called the goiter belt because many people had visibly enlarged thyroids, called a goiter, due to iodine deficiency.
+Starting in 1924, iodized salt became available for purchase; today, iodine deficiency is rare in the USA.

-If a mother is iodine deficient the lack of iodine will lead to a goiter in the mother, but severe brain damage in the infant.
-Optimal neurological development of the fetus will not only require sufficient amounts of iron but also iodine.
-Iodine deficiency during pregnancy leads to mental retardation, loss of hearing and and speech ability, short stature, and muscle spasticity.
+If a mother is iodine deficient, the lack of iodine will lead to a goiter in the mother, but severe brain damage in the infant.
+Optimal neurological development of the fetus requires sufficient amounts of both iron and iodine.
+Iodine deficiency during pregnancy leads to intellectul disability, loss of hearing and speech ability, short stature, and muscle spasticity.

 If the mother has a suboptimal calcium intake, the fetus will not experience negative effects.
-When calcium blood levels fall below a threshold maternal calcium in the bone reservoir will be activated.
-In addition, the calcium absorption rate in the small intestine is increased.
-The negative impact will be experienced by the mother since she loses bone mass during pregnancy and this will increase the risk for developing osteoporosis later in life.
-Therefore it is important that pregnant women have an adequate calcium intake.
+When calcium blood levels fall below a threshold, maternal calcium in the bone reservoir will be activated and calcium absorption rate in the small intestine is increased.
+The negative impact will be experienced by the mother as she loses bone mass during pregnancy, increasing the risk for developing osteoporosis later in life.
+Therefore, it is important that pregnant women have an adequate calcium intake.

 The main vitamins we need to look at are folate and vitamin D.

 As you already know, adequate folate intake is essential for the development of the spinal column.
 Inadequate folate intake increases the risk for spina bifida and anencephaly.
-An infant with spina bifida might have a severe physical disability.
-A fetus with anencephaly will not survive.
+An infant with spina bifida might have a severe physical disability, while a fetus with anencephaly will not survive.

 Vitamin D deficiency or suboptimal status does not affect all women.
 Low vitamin D status is more pronounced in winter for all women, especially in Northern latitudes.
 Other groups at risk are women who cover their skin for religious reasons, have a dark skin, or are obese.

-Liver is the storage site for vitamin A and naturally high in vitamin A. In addition, animal feed is often enriched with vitamin A and this causes the high concentrations you see in the graphic above for pork and chicken liver.
+Liver is the storage site for vitamin A, and naturally contains a high amount of it.
+In addition, animal feed is often enriched with vitamin A, leading to the high concentrations you see in the graphic above for pork and chicken liver.

-So far you learned that during the first trimester and part of the second trimester the focus is much more on mapping out and developing organs.
-This process does require very little additional energy and nutrients.
-The preganant woman should eat normal amounts of food.
-Additional energy and nutrients (with exception of folate) are not recommended for the first trimester.
+So far you learned that during the first trimester and part of the second trimester, the focus is much more on mapping out and developing organs.
+This process requires very little additional energy and nutrients, so the pregnant woman should eat normal amounts of food.
+Additional energy and nutrients (with the exception of folate) are not recommended for the first trimester.

-Looking at the graphs above you will see in the top graph that the total energy expenditure is increasing starting in the middle of the second trimester.
+Looking at the graphs above, you will see in the top graph that the total energy expenditure increases starting in the middle of the second trimester.
 You also see that the additional need for energy varies a lot from woman to woman (each dot represents a woman).

-Energy expenditure has several components: The RMR, thermic effect of food, physical activity and adaptive thermogenesis.
-The increasing components during pregnancy are the RMR which includes the extra energy for pregnancy and physical activity.
+Energy expenditure has several components: the RMR, thermic effect of food, physical activity, and adaptive thermogenesis.
+The component that increases during pregnancy is the RMR (seen on the lower left), which includes the extra energy for pregnancy and physical activity.

-On the lower left you see that the RMR increases.
-By the end of the pregnancy the increases 10 – 20 % .
-But, at the same time the physical activity portion declines for most women.
-The decreasing physical activity portion of the energy expenditure cancels out some of the increase in RMR.
-Since physical activity varies widely in pregnant women the total energy expenditure will too.
+By the end of the pregnancy, the RMR increases 10-20%.
+At the same time, the physical activity portion declines for most women, which cancels out some of the increase in RMR.
+Since physical activity varies widely in pregnant women, the total energy expenditure will too.

 The energy recommendations are based on the additional tissue accretion—fetus and placenta—during pregnancy.
-During the second trimester an energy increase of 340 kcal per day is recommended and during the third trimester this recommendation increases to 452 kcal per day.
-If you think in terms of food this is not even an entire meal but more a substantial snack.
+During the second trimester, an energy increase of 340 kcal per day is recommended, while during the third trimester this recommendation increases to 452 kcal per day.
+If you think in terms of food, this is not even an entire meal, more a substantial snack.

-If we assume that the woman eats a healthy diet and adds some healthy foods worth 452 kcal then most nutrients would be covered by eating slightly more food.
-The additional nutrients need is not disproportional for most nutrients with exception of iodine, iron and zinc plus the vitamins B6 and folate.
+If we assume that the woman eats a healthy diet and adds some healthy foods worth 452 kcal, then most nutrients would be covered by eating slightly more food.
+The additional nutrient requirement is not disproportional for most nutrients, with the exception of iodine, iron, zinc, vitamins B6, and folate.

-With the knowledge about fetal nutrient needs you will easily understand the nutrition recommendations for pregnancy.
+With knowledge about fetal nutrient needs, you will easily understand the nutrition recommendations for pregnancy.
 You will also be able to see why some popular eating patterns, such as the keto diet, are less than ideal for pregnant women.

 Editor: Gabi Ziegler